'Sonic Art' High Definition Silver Audio Cable

 After all that burn-in, test and listening sessions for the past six weeks, I must say that your cables were just smoother, and more wide-ranging in the overall frequencies while at the same time having more punch, (deepness and solidness) in the low-mids and Bass.
 Also, it was easier to listen to your cables at very high volumes (90 to 95 dB) and for longer periods without feeling fatigue.
 This was when listening to Dave Matthews band "Crash".
 As the sixth week came, I noticed that my audio system was even warmer, relaxed when needed with DVD live concerts and clean, forcefulness when needed with DVD ĎDTSí action pack movies.
 I was also able to playback all kinds of CD music from Jazz, Pop, Acid Jazz Rock, Country & Western, Classicalís and even Heavy-metal Rock.
 One thing was very noticeable.
 It made whichever component it was connected to sound more accurate, lively, involving and more positive of itself.
 In actual fact, now Sonic Art sounds to me like a Hybrid cable design that gives all the benefits of silver (dynamic high frequencies) and all of the benefits of copper (deep, tight Bass response).
 Your audio cables seem to allow SACD music through with deep, sparkling dynamics; I am also impressed with the accurate Bass frequency reproduction.

-8-core speaker cables was a remarkable achievement.
-Itís a state-of-the-art
+cables was a remarkable achievement.
+Itís a state-of-the-art cable for

-cable for any person who wants the best in audio, they will experience a level
+any person who wants the best in audio, they will experience a level that not

 Audio cables tested in this review were:

 1) Sonic Art Silver LINE RCA Interconnect.